seannathan/Maps-Navigation-System/README.md

 DESIGN DETAILS
 For map, we use the database loading from Bacon to create a connection to the passed in database, create a corpus for autocorrect out of street names, and get the nodes for the KDTree for nearest.

-For ways, we use a sequel query to find all ways within a bounding box.
+For ways, we use a SQL query to find all ways within a bounding box.

 For nearest, we use the KDTree to search for the nearest neighbor to a given coordinate.